DaneVinson/scarredworld/TS4/Contracts/Epilogue.md

 After stepping into the abyss in Contract 7 Halflong was a changed halfling.
 He developed an intense fascination with the idea traveling to other planes.
 He often spoke of these desires with other TS4 members (several of whom tried to dissuade him of this interest).
 When Halfong was not offered a Contract extension he focused on his fascination with vigor.
 He was last seen by Worley just months after the Contract ended.
 Worley reported him as exuberant and excited about the near future.
 Nothing more is know of him.

 ## Renard Finnegani (Todd)
+Renard was not offered a Contract extension.
+After leaving Maqamir he focused on his career as a prize fighter taking on a manager name Sylus Lankin who had known ties to the Red Hand.
+Renard was a very successful and popular fighter for many years before age started to catch up with him.
+He continued fighting even as he grew older and losses mounted taking a huge toll on him both physically and mentally.
+He died as 63 physically broken, mentally dull (even for Renard) and poor.

 ## Sylcros Tattersoul (Dan)
+At the end of the Contract Sylcros was offered an extension but declined it.
+Master Assessor arranged for him to keep his lodgings in the basement of Maqamir's dormitory building where he appeared to have remained for the rest of his days.
+Sylcros was always reclusive in nature and very little is know of his exploits after the end of TS4.

 ## Tall Paul Thunderhill (Collin)
 At the end of his Contract Tall Paul was not offered an extension.
 A few months later he led a group of halflings on a quest to reach Pleasant Valley where they intended to make a new home.
 Many died on the way but Tall Paul was not among them.
 Over the years reports reached Nexus that he was thriving in his new life and that ultimately he was named Warden Thunderhill, Protector of the Valley.